-Be sure that the SM or an ASM is checking in with the production shops on a regular basis-this will allow you to get answers to your rehearsal questions, to answer questions the designers might have, to make sure actors attended their scheduled fittings, etc. A member of the SM team should go to the Scene Shop EVERY DAY-typically after 4pm to see Ron.
+Be sure that the SM or an ASM is checking in with the production shops on a regular basis-this will allow you to get answers to your rehearsal questions, to answer questions the designers might have, to make sure actors attended their scheduled fittings, etc. A member of the SM team should go to the Scene Shop EVERY DAY-typically after 4pm-to see Ron.
 Checking in with props and costumes will happen less frequently, but at least once a week.
+A member of the team should also always check in with the Costume Shop-especially on a day when fittings were scheduled.
+This is how you'll find out if someone missed their appointment and needs to be rescheduled.